craig10e/tastytrade/README.md

 # Tastytrade Python Trading Library

-A comprehensive Python library for automated trading with the Tastytrade platform, providing seamless API integration and broker functionality for options trading strategies.
+A comprehensive Python library for automated options trading with a broker-agnostic architecture, providing seamless API integration and an extensible framework for implementing trading strategies.

 ## Overview

-This library offers two main components:
+This library offers three main components:

 1. **TastytradeAPI**: A Python client for interacting with the Tastytrade REST API and streaming services
 2. **TastytradeBroker**: A high-level broker implementation for managing accounts, positions, and orders

-Together, these components provide everything needed to build automated trading strategies for the Tastytrade platform.
+3. **Trading Strategies**: Broker-agnostic strategies that can work with any compatible broker implementation

+The broker-agnostic design allows strategies to be developed independently of the specific brokerage platform, making your trading systems more flexible and portable.

 ## Features